Frequently Asked Questions

 -Tops: A little tighter is better.

--Bottoms: If wearing tights, make certain they are opaque (non-see through).
-If wearing sweats, tight around cuff of legs is best.
+-Bottoms: If wearing tights, make certain they are opaque (non-see-through).
+If wearing sweats, tight around the cuff of legs is best.

 -Undergarments: Sports bra for females, fitted bottoms for men.
 Remember, you will be upside down.

 -No socks unless they are grippy.

 -You may need sticky gloves if you have a weak grip.

 -PLEASE NO JEWELRY.